thhreh/thhreh/README.md

 # 👋 Hi, I’m Wei Yan
-### I'm an incoming graduate student at Carnegie Mellon University Silicon Valley
+### I'm an graduate student studying computer science at Carnegie Mellon University
 ### I completed my Bachelor's at Purdue University, majoring in Computer Science and Data Science.
 ### I have a great passion for Software Engineering, Data Science and AI.
 Currently pursuing a master's in software engineering degree, and expecting to graduate in summer 2024 or winter 2024(my degree is flexible).
 ### During the summer of 2023, I am working as a software engineering intern at Kingston Technology(fountain valley)